-The attraction of attempting a measure of absolute risk is that, if estimated with sufficient accuracy, it can form a response variable that can be monitored as management measures are implemented.
-The drawback, however, is that such an approach depends on the availability and accuracy of large amounts of census, demographic, distribution and bycatch data.
+The attraction of attempting a measure of absolute risk is that if estimated with sufficient accuracy, it can form a response variable that can be monitored as management measures are implemented.
+The drawback is that such an approach depends on the availability and accuracy of large volumes of census, demographic, distribution and bycatch data.
 It is also necessary for PBRs to adequately account for all other sources of mortality.
 The reality is that for many bycaught species, even basic data on population size and status are unknown.
-Similarly, many fisheries worldwide have insufficient levels of observer coverage to be able to adequately estimate species-specific bycatch rates of seabirds with representative spatial-temporal coverage.
-Hence, the quantitative estimation of impacts of bycatch is usually problematic, and often impossible (Waugh et al. 2009).
+In addition, few fisheries have sufficient levels, either spatially or temporally, of observer coverage to be able to adequately estimate species-specific bycatch rates of seabirds.
+Hence, the quantitative estimation of impacts of bycatch is usually problematic, and often impossible [24].

-There are additional justifications for avoiding the definition of risk in terms of impacts on species or populations, notably because: (1) the Code of Conduct and UN Fish Stocks Agreement establish the duty to minimize bycatch per se, and (2) for threatened species, any additional sources of mortality may cause a decline and so should be avoided even if impacts of fisheries cannot be proven for the area in question.
+There are additional justifications for avoiding a definition of risk in terms of impacts on species or populations, notably because: (1) the Code of Conduct and UN Fish Stocks Agreement establish the duty to minimize bycatch per se, and (2) for threatened species, any additional sources of mortality may cause a decline and so should be avoided even if impacts of fisheries cannot be proven for the area in question.
 Bearing these issues in mind, an appropriate aim for an ERA in relation to seabirds might be as follows: "An assessment of the risk of occurrence of incidental mortality of seabirds resulting from interactions with fisheries, in particular the risk of incidental mortality of threatened species, or of mortality known or likely to have an impact on populations".

-3. Focus on risk prioritisation and productivity-susceptibility analysis
+3.3.
+Focus on risk prioritization and productivity-susceptibility analysis